ni/install-systemlink-enterprise/release-notes/2024-10/README.md

     - "Routines" service role was added
     - "Routine Maintainer" role was added
     - Routines "Enable" and "Disable" privileges were added
-    - "Cancel notebook execution" privilege was added.
-This isn't currently being enforced.
+    - Added "Cancel notebook execution" privilege.
+This privilege is not currently enforced.
     - Renamed the "Modify metadata" routine privilege to "Modify routines."
     - "Notebook Execution" privilege category was renamed to "Scripts" to match the application rename
 - As a result of the privilege changes above, non-admin users that could previously perform operations on Routines may not be able to any longer.
 These users should either be applied the "Routine Maintainer" role or have a new role created that grants Routine privileges.